angular/angular/aio/content/guide/inputs-outputs.md

 ## Additional Configurations
 ### Configuring the child component input as required field

-To make `Input` property as required for a child component while passing values from parent component. first import `Input` and then decorate the property with `@Input({ required: true })`, as in the following example.
+To make `Input` property as required for a child component while passing values from parent component, first import `Input` and then decorate the property with `@Input({ required: true })`, as in the following example:

 <code-example header="src/app/item-details-metadata/item-details-metadata.component.ts" path="inputs-outputs/src/app/item-details-metadata/item-details-metadata.component.ts" region="use-input-metadata-required"></code-example>